Netflix vs Hulu: Which Service is Better?

-Each service also has its own original content along with a full library of movies to watch.
+Each service also has its own original content and a full library of movies to watch.

 While Netflix and Hulu share a lot of similarities, they are also quite different.
 This side-by-side comparison of Netflix vs Hulu details their differences so you can determine which service is best for your needs.

 For an overview of where we’re going in the post, here’s a Hulu vs Neflix chart that breaks down the areas we will cover in the post: